RedisLabs/redislabs-docs/content/rs/security/access-control/database-access.md

 ---
 Title: Control database access using RBAC
 linkTitle: Database access
-description: Control the user's level of access to a database.
+description: Use role-based access control (RBAC) to configure the user's level of access to a database.
 weight: 10
 alwaysopen: false
 categories: ["RS"]